AuroraHosts/public-docs/docs/VPS/Setting up your VPS.md

 ---
 id: Setting up your VPS
-title: Setting up your VPS
+title: How to setup your VPS
 description: How to setup your new VPS.
 sidebar_position: 1
 custom_edit_url: null